higgi13425/quarto_poster/_extensions/quarto-ext/poster/typst-template.typ

   // The poster's content.
   body
 ) = {
   // Set the body font.
-  set text(font: "STIX Two Text", size: 16pt) let sizes = size.split("x")
-  let width = int(sizes.at(0)) * 1in
+Use a Google Font you like.
+Set size. set text(font: "Open Sans", size: 32pt) let sizes = size.split("x") let width = int(sizes.at(0)) * 1in
   let height = int(sizes.at(1)) * 1in